sutrolabs/census-docs/destinations/insider.md

 | Users           |        ✅      | Email, Phone Number, UUID | Update or Create, Update Only |
 | Events <br> [Event Sync](/basics/data-models-and-entities/defining-source-data/events#defining-event-syncs)         |        ✅      | Unique Event ID |             Send              |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Insider objects and/or behaviors

 ### Quirks

 - Syncing Events may also cause new User records to be created if the provided User ID does not already exist in Insider.